 Liberally spread the chive seeds over the pre-moistened mix, covering with a thin layer of pre-moistened mix, about ¼ “deep.

 Place pot in a sunny window.
-If the window option is not available, place pot under grow light.
+If the window option is not available, place the pot under a grow light.

 Keep seeds moist with a mist of water.